Chelsea have been one of the most iconic and historic clubs in England ever since their founding in 1905.

-The architect of the site was Archibald Leitch who had also designed Ibrox, Craven Cottage among others.
+The architect of the site was Archibald Leitch who had also designed Ibrox (Rangers’ stadium), and Craven Cottage (Fulham’s stadium) among others.
 Though the stadium was offered to Fulham to play at, the Cottagers declined the offer.
 That led to the birth of Chelsea and the stadium was an instant success as the Blues made their debut in the top-flight within just two years and attracted crowds numbering 50000-60000.

 — Chelsea FC (@ChelseaFC) March 25, 2013